 18 to 20 pounds 4¼ to 4½ hours

 20 to 24 pounds 4½ to 5 hours

 When carving a turkey, let the bird guide the way.
+That’s step #3 for Turkey 101.
 This may sound funny, but the parts should separate at the joints with little or no effort.
 I often tell my students that if the bird is fighting you, the knife is not in the right place.